“lively, incisive soprano”

 Rising American soprano Emily Pogorelc is considered one of the most gifted singers of her generation and is praised by critics and audiences alike for her soaring, unique voice and her captivating stage presence.

 Emily Pogorelc’s 2024-2025 season features numerous high-profile engagements, including several notable role and house debuts.
-She begins with a concert at the Masters of Classic Festival in Bucharest, followed by performances with The Mozartists at Wigmore Hall, the Rotterdam Philharmonic, and the Bayerische Rundfunk String Quartet at Cankarjev Dom in Ljubljana.
+She begins with a concert at the Masters of Classic Festival in Bucharest, followed by performances with the Rotterdam Philharmonic, and the Bayerische Rundfunk String Quartet at Cankarjev Dom in Ljubljana.
 In October, she makes her house and role debut as Violetta in La Traviata at Detroit Opera, followed by her return to the Metropolitan Opera as Musetta in La Bohème and Pamina in The Magic Flute.
 Pogorelc reprises Violetta at the Semperoper Dresden before her house debut at Dallas Opera as Musetta.
 Additional highlights include her role debut as Manon in Massenet’s Manon in Vancouver, a performance of Elijah at the Salzburg Osterfestspiele, her house debut at Santa Fe Opera, and a recital at the Santa Fe Chamber Music Festival.

 In the 2023-2024 season, Emily Pogorelc made five major role and house debuts.
-She began with a house and role debut as Servilia in La Clemenza di Tito at the Royal Danish Opera in Copenhagen, a role she also debuted at the Festival d’Aix-en-Provence in 2024.
-She returned to the Bayerische Staatsoper in Munich for her final season as an ensemble member, where she debuted as the title role of Lucia di Lammermoor and as Ilia in Idomeneo and reprised her acclaimed portrayals of Pamina in Die Zauberflöte and Adina in L’Elisir d’Amore.
-Additional highlights included a return to the Semperoper Dresden for a revival of La Sonnambula, and her eagerly awaited house debut as Lisette in La Rondine at the Metropolitan Opera.
-In the summer, she made her house and role debut as Cleopatra in Handel’s Julius Caesar for Opera Theatre of Saint Louis and debuted at Festival d’Aix-en-Provence as Servilia in a concert performance of La Clemenza di Tito.
-She concluded her season by making her Salzburg Festspiele debut in concert with Roberto González-Monjas and the Mozarteum Orchestra Salzburg, streamed on Arte and ZDF.
+She made her house debuts at Servilia in La Clemenza di Tito at the Royal Danish Opera in Copenhagen and Festival d’Aix-en-Provence in 2024.
+She made her role debuts as the title role of Lucia di Lammermoor and as Ilia in Idomeneo.
+Additional highlights included a return to the Semperoper Dresden for La Sonnambula, and Metropolitan Opera debut as Lisette in La Rondine also featured on the Met’s Live in HD.
+In the summer, she made her house and role debut as Cleopatra in Handel’s Julius Caesar for Opera Theatre of Saint Louis and concluded her season by making her Salzburg Festspiele debut in concert with Roberto González-Monjas and the Mozarteum Orchestra Salzburg, streamed on Arte and ZDF.

 Highlights of previous seasons include Amina in Rolando Villazón’s production of La sonnambula at Semperoper Dresden, Cherubino at Glyndebourne Festival, Juliette in Roméo et Juliette at Florentine Opera in her hometown of Milwaukee, Wisconsin and der Hirt in Tannhäuser at the Salzburg Osterfestspiele.
 She has appeared twice in Marina Abramović’s 7 Deaths of Maria Callas, as Violetta Valéry (Munich/Bayerische Staatsoper, 2021) and Norma (Amsterdam/Royal Carré Theatre, 2022)